3and4/Leither/doc/MiMei-en.md

 Every node can grant other nodes credit, which authorize the others to use its services.
 The surplus of services provided over received is the equivalent of a receipt that a borrower gives the lender, or an cryptocurrency issued by the borrower.
 Within a group, cryptocurrency issued by a member actually is a certificate of services guaranteed receivable by the issuer.
 This certificate can be used to exchange for services from other members, as long as they recognize it.

 **Object of Credential**
-In reality fiat currency is the object of the highest credential.
-In Leither network, the services exchanged between nodes can be used as object.
+In reality fiat currency is the object with the highest credit rating.
+In Leither network, services such as bandwidth, storage and CPU can serve a similar function, aka the object of credit rating in virtuality.
 Their order of importance is bandwidth > storage > CPU, according to the characteristics of node network.
 Bandwidth is the preferred base unit for settlement between nodes.
 All the other forms of services can be converted into bandwidth with a certain coefficient.

 **Personal Credential Model**
 is a type of user-to-user (P2P) credit model, including: